DSCHITgbvapp/fightgbv/README.md

 # Testing

 - We visited the police and had an officer go through it.
-- Visited and also sent to organizations that deal with gbv like Musasa for them to try out
+- Visited and also sent to organizations that deal with GBV like Musasa for them to try out
 - Asked random strangers to test it out
 - Created a google form for all these people to report feedback anonymously
 ![](feedback-form-screenshotpng.png)